metacpan/metacpan-cpan-extracted/distros/C/Class-Simple-Cached/README.md

 Creates a Class::Simple::Cached object.

-It takes one mandatory parameter: cache, which is an object which understands get() and set() calls, such as an [CHI](https://metacpan.org/pod/CHI) object.
+It takes one mandatory parameter: cache, which is either an object which understands clear(), get() and set() calls, such as an [CHI](https://metacpan.org/pod/CHI) object;
+or is a reference to a hash where the return values are to be stored.

 It takes one optional argument: object, which is an object which is taken to be the object to be cached.
-If not given, an object of the class [Class::Simple](https://metacpan.org/pod/Class::Simple) is instantiated and that is used.
+If not given, an object of the class [Class::Simple](https://metacpan.org/pod/Class%3A%3ASimple) is instantiated and that is used.

 # AUTHOR